-Performance period Paid annually and aligned with financial year (1 April 2022 to 31 March 2 2023) Measures Financial (80%) Weighting Constant currency operating profit 45% Constant currency revenue 25% Constant currency pre-tax operating cash flow 10% Non-financial (20%) Measures relating to the strategic direction of the company and enviror responsibility initiatives.
-Non-financial measures are shared across all meanagement team as the measures involve collaboration and commitments. nembers of the executive Performance hurdle The trigger for considering whether to exercise discretion to make any achievement of at least one of the financial measures. payment is 90% Payment calculation Meeting 100% of each financial and non-financial measure results in par DAVR amount. yment of 100% of the method Each financial measure is assessed independently.
+Performance period Paid annually and aligned with financial year (1 April 2022 to 31 March 2023) Measures Financial (80%) Weighting Constant currency operating profit 45% Constant currency revenue 25% Constant currency pre-tax operating cash flow 10% Non-financial (20%) Measures relating to the strategic direction of the company and enviror responsibility initiatives.
+Non-financial measures are shared across all meanagement team as the measures involve collaboration and commitments. nembers of the executive Performance hurdle The trigger for considering whether to exercise discretion to make any payment is 90% achievement of at least one of the financial measures.
+Payment calculation method Meeting 100% of each financial and non-financial measure results in par DAVR amount. yment of 100% of the Each financial measure is assessed independently.
 If the achievement of a financial measure is less than 90%, 0% achievement will be applied for that measure.
-If the achievement of a financial measure is greater than 120%, 120% achievement will be applied for that measure.
-The DAVR payment amount is adjusted pro-rata, with each 1% above or measure resulting in a 2% increase or decrease in payment. below each financial Target payments Up to 50% of fixed annual remuneration for the CEO/Managing Directo r.
+If the achievement of a financial measure is greater than 120%, 120% acapplied for that measure. hievement will be The DAVR payment amount is adjusted pro-rata, with each 1% above or measure resulting in a 2% increase or decrease in payment. below each financial Target payments Up to 50% of fixed annual remuneration for the CEO/Managing Directo r.
 Maximum payment The maximum achievable DAVR which may be awarded is 132% of the to more over achievement of the financial measures and achievement of al • Approval process The Board (administered through the People & Remuneration Committ to alter, amend, replace or withdraw the DAVR scheme at any time with during a financial year).
-The Board also retains the ultimate discretion in assessing and determine the scheme.
-As part of that, the Board has the right to exercise its discrepayments or to pay a reduced amount, regardless of whether the measurements retion not to make any Termination of employment Participants will not be entitled to be considered for a DAVR payment if they cease to be employe by the Company prior to the end of the DAVR year and/or in circumstances where they are under notice of termination of employment when the DAVR award is under consideration or paid.
+The Board also retains the ultimate discretion in assessing and determining any payments unde the scheme.
+As part of that, the Board has the right to exercise its discretion not to make any payments or to pay a reduced amount, regardless of whether the measures have been met.
+Termination of employment Participants will not be entitled to be considered for a DAVR payment if they cease to be employed by the Company prior to the end of the DAVR year and/or in circumstances where they are under notice of termination of employment when the DAVR award is under consideration or paid.
 Should a participant leave the company (i.e. due to death, permanent disability, redundancy or on medical grounds) before they are due to be considered for a DAVR award, the Board will have discretion as to whether to pay any DAVR award.